lionkor/BeamMP-Server-Docs/NewLua.md

 lua @MyPlugin> print(MyValue)
 ```

 You can call functions here and do anything you expect to be able to do.

+Since v3.1.0: You can press TAB to autocomplete functions and variables.

 WARNING: Sadly, if the Lua state is currently busy executing other code (like a `while` loop), this can fully hang the console until it finishes that work, so be very careful switching to states which may be waiting for something to happen.